monefiera/2019_android_walkman/README.md

 - If you want to go Fastboot Mode, hold Vol+ & RW when powering on.

-- If you want to go Recovery Mode, hold Vol- & FF when powering on.
+- If you want to go Recovery Mode, hold Vol- & FF when powering on. ~~Bugdroid is undergoing open surgery.~~
   And press 2～5 times Vol+ & Power, you'll go to recovery menu([Special Thanks to this guide](https://www.youtube.com/watch?v=8yYyhf-2vWw)).

 ### NVP